Contact Us

 Why do companies operate global business services?

-Businesses are focusing on developing global business services with a clear purpose: to support the company’s strategy by creating value and delivering quality.
+The importance and role of GBS continue to grow.
+Organizations are focused on connecting end-to-end processes, reducing cost, driving scale through mergers and acquisitions, accelerating the implementation of new business models, and enabling workforce capabilities, including remote working.
+Businesses are focusing on developing global business services with a clear purpose: to support the company's strategy by creating value and delivering quality.
 Of course, value for money and cost management are still key outcomes, but GBS goes beyond a narrow, conventional lens.
-Key characteristics of future GBS are crystallizing around the following seven attributes (figure 1):
+Key characteristics of future GBS are crystallizing around the following attributes (see figure).

 1. Centered on experience, not on functional boundaries

 At the heart of successful GBS organizations are their customers and the service they receive.
-They need to maintain a customer focus throughout the lifecycle of shared service design, build, and operate by embedding the customer journey into core GBS activities such as continuous improvement and key performance outcomes.
+They need to maintain a customer focus throughout the lifecycle of shared service design, build, and operate – by embedding the customer journey into core GBS activities such as continuous improvement and key performance outcomes.

 For example, a global life sciences company shifted focus away from cost reduction to improved customer satisfaction – especially in placing and fulfilling orders for its products.
-Another global company reset its shared service center’s objectives toward being ‘easy to do business with.’
+Another global company reset its shared service center's objectives toward being easy to do business with.

 2. Digitally enabled